ULHPC/ulhpc-docs/docs/g5k/getting-started-g5k.md

 If needed, `oarstat` can output in YAML format with the `-Y` parameter, or JSON with the `-J` parameter.

-The node allocated to our reservation can be found by looking at `assigned_hostnames` property of the oarstat output.
+The node allocated to our reservation can be found by looking at the `assigned_hostnames` property of the oarstat output.
-This will help us log in to our resource during the next step.
+This will help us log into our resource during the next step.

 #### Connecting to the reservation